Syednazirhussain/LaravelSanctum/README.md

 ## TESTING GUIDE

 To test your application, ensure your environment is properly setup.
-Example update (`.env.testing`)
+For example update (`.env.testing`)

 ```bash
 DB_CONNECTION=mysql